watsonian/memwatcher/README.md

 * `MEMWATCHER_LOGS_TO_KEEP` - The number of log files to keep.
 Defaults to 25.
 * `MEMWATCHER_LOG_DIR` - The location to store the logs.
 Defaults to `log/procs`.

+## Usage

+First, deploy this application like you would any other Sinatra application.
+Generally, speaking just make sure you pass in `RACK_ENV=production` to `rackup` when starting it up and you should be good to go.
+Make sure you `bundle install` first.

+Once the application is running, you'll want to setup a cronjob that hits the `/memcheck` URL with whatever frequency you like.
+From there you can browse to the root address to adjust the memory threshold or view any process listings that have been taken.

 ## Copyright

 Copyright (c) 2012 Joel Watson.
 See LICENSE for details.